 SUE DRIVER THAT SLID INTO ME HIT ICE PATCH OR ICY ROAD – ATTORNEYS

 In Minnesota winters, ice patches or “black ice” on the roads can cause slippery and dangerous driving conditions.
 Our auto accident lawyers handle many MN injury cases every year where people are injured in a car crash on an icy road or slippery road where another car hit a patch of ice and slid into them.
 The question our attorneys are asked is: “A car slid into me and hit me because of ice or black ice, are they responsible?”

-Many times, the driver causing the accident – or his insurance company – will argue that the driver cannot be responsible when he skids or slides into another car, or rear ends a car because of ice on the road.
+Many times, the driver causing the accident – or his insurance company – will argue that the other driver cannot be responsible when he skids or slides into another car, or rear ends a car because of ice on the road.
 In Minnesota, there is a rule that loss of control or skidding is not by itself negligence.
 This has been applied in various situations, including wet, slippery road conditions.
 A driver is not necessarily negligent when he fails to anticipate a sudden or hidden change in local road conditions.

 However, Minnesota drivers are held to a duty of due care in operating a vehicle.
 The driver of a car owes a duty to all others on the roads to operate his vehicle at all times in compliance with the traffic laws and with reasonable care in light of the conditions then and there existing.
 An experienced car accident attorney knows that violation of a traffic law is prima facie evidence of negligence.
 “Due care” means mitigating unreasonable risks, which means balancing the likelihood of harm and the gravity of harm that could happen, against the burden of the precaution which would be effective to avoid the harm.
 It’s not too much of a burden to slow down on an icy road.